lindsayevanslee/whomds/cran-comments.md

 There were no ERRORs or WARNINGs.

-There was 1 NOTE when run on macOS locally:
+There were 2 NOTEs when run on macOS locally:

 * checking package dependencies ...
 NOTE

   "Imports includes 22 non-default packages..."

-  I have tried to be careful to minimize the dependencies, and removed dependencies since the last version.
+  I have tried to be careful to minimize the dependencies.

+* checking CRAN incoming feasibility ...
+NOTE

+  Found the following (possibly) invalid DOIs:
+    DOI: 10.1586/erp.11.59
+      From: DESCRIPTION
+      Status: Forbidden
+      Message: 403

+  I have manually checked this doi, and it does direct you to the appropriate paper.

 There were 3 NOTEs when testing on macOS, windows, and ubuntu through GitHub Actions: